Compiler17 min read

 Control flow

-Blocks, if/else, else if, single-statement bodies, C-style for, range for, collection for, foreach, loop, switch, return, break, skip, discard.
+Blocks, if/else, else if, single-statement bodies, C-style for, while, range for, collection for, foreach, loop, switch, return, break, skip, discard.

 Includes several shader-friendly loop forms and conditional jump variants without macros.